Power Rangers Cosmic Fury: Filming

 Filming began in early October, with the main cast members having started shooting their scenes in late-October.
 Filming wrapped before December 25, 2022.

 Post-production

 Bennett confirmed that Cosmic Fury has entered post-production and will not be finished until late July.
 By early June, ADR work had been completed.

 Music

 Bert Selen composed the score and the theme song, which incorporated elements from his previous work in Power Rangers Dino Fury.

 In August 2023, the theme song was revealed.
-It was released as a single by Hasbro in September 29, 2023, along with the series.
+It was released as a single by Hasbro on September 29, 2023, along with the series.

-A 41-track soundtrack album was released in August 3, 2024.
+A 41-track soundtrack album was released on August 3, 2024.

 Marketing

 On September 30, 2022, Hasbro Pulse revealed concept art for the Cosmic Fury Ranger suits, particularly the Green and Gold Rangers.
 In October, concept art for the Cosmic Fury Blue Ranger was revealed.
 On January 17, 2023, concept art for the remaining Rangers, particularly Black, Zenith, and Red were revealed.
 On the same day, a video was released featuring the main cast in their suits, with Amelia being marketed as the first mainstay female Red Ranger.